abhisheks008/ML-Crate/Eurovision Song Contest Analysis/Model/README.md

 Conclusion:
-The highest number of total points scored were 100.
-The contest was not held in the year 2020 as is evident from the "Total points scored over the years" plot.
-In the later years the total points scored have increased manifolds.
+100 points were scored the most number of times.
+The contest was not held in the year 2020 as is evident from the "Total Points scored over the years" plot.
+The graph also tells that the total points scored over the years have increased significantly with being less than 100 before 1970 and well over 400 after 2010.
-Out of all the countries in which the contest was held in, Ireland had the most number of honor of hosting the contest.
+Ireland had the honor of hosting the Eurovision contest most number of times between 1956 and 2022.
+The most points ever scored were in the contest held in Portugal.
+"Amar pelos dois" written by "LuÃ­sa Sobral" and performed by "Salvador Sobral".